 - Providing acute stroke management services to over 700 patients/year who present with symptoms of stroke

 - Meeting with family members of patients to discuss neurological diagnosis and prognosis and to provide advice and guidance about how to best care for their loved one.

 - Providing teaching to 3rd and 4th year medical students at Stony Brook University School of Medicine

 - Providing teaching to Senior Residents in the Internal Medicine Residency Program

-The Neurohospitalist Service at Winthrop is staffed by highly-experienced neurologists who are adept at providing cost-effective and world class care at Winthrop.
-Graduates of prestigious training programs from the Neurological Institute at Columbia University Medical Center, Cleveland Clinic, and Albert Einstein College of Medicine, the Neurohospitalist team at Winthrop consists of 5 board-certified neurologists:
+The Neurohospitalist Service is staffed by highly-experienced neurologists who are adept at providing cost-effective and world class care at Winthrop.
+Graduates of prestigious training programs from the Neurological Institute at Columbia University Medical Center, Cleveland Clinic, and Albert Einstein College of Medicine, the Neurohospitalist team consists of 5 board-certified neurologists: